 Grant Award: $2,500

 Grant Award: $7,500

 Eligible Use of Funds

 Grant funds may be used to support programmatic and operating expenses incurred within the eligible funding period.
-Funds must be used to fulfill the mission of the grant recipient and support strategic goals as outlined by the organization and its leadership.
+Funds must be used to support direct costs for activities that fulfill the mission of the grant recipient and support strategic goals as outlined by the organization and its leadership.